nd1012/JS-LINQ/README.md

 ### Understanding how it works

-All inherited array object methods, properties and indexed array access are available, but they may not work as you expect: `LinqArray` uses generator functions to create results on demand (lazy).
+All inherited array object methods, properties and indexed array access are available, but they may not work as you expect: `LinqArray` uses generator functions to create results on demand (lazy execution).

 Unless all resulting items have been generated, the `length` property for example may not return the correct final number of items, but the number of currently generated items.
 If you need the correct final number of items, use the `Count` method instead (which may also return the estimated count without enumerating).
 Or you can try getting the estimated final number of items by using the `TryGetNonEnumeratedCount` method, which will return `null` in case it's not possible to estimate the value.